 No, you don’t need an outdoor space for your retreat.
 Just remember that if you are doing your retreat outdoors, that an area undercover would be ideal so you can enjoy your retreat in all weather conditions and having something soft to sit on or a yoga mat will make it more comfortable for you.
 If there is a walking meditation as part of your retreat, you can walk indoors or outdoors, wherever there are less obstacles and it is safe to do so.

-You may find that in between quests, if you have an outdoor space, that going outside and sitting on the grass or taking your shoes off and walking on the earth is a great way to ground yourself and reconnect, and can be a good way to reset before your next class.
+You may find that in between quests, going outside and sitting on the grass or taking your shoes off to connect with the earth can be a great way to ground and re-centre yourself, something as simple as this can be a powerful way to reset before your next class.

 How can I prepare my retreat space?